google/clusterfuzz/docs/using-clusterfuzz/workflows/analyzing-fuzzer-performance.md

 program are tested by the fuzzer and which parts are never executed.
 If you set up a [code coverage builder](/using-clusterfuzz/advanced/code-coverage/) for ClusterFuzz, you can find links to the coverage reports on the fuzzer stats page.
-Otherwise, you can always generate code coverage reports locally.
+Otherwise, you can generate code coverage reports locally.
 For C and C++ targets, we recommend using [Clang Source-based Code Coverage].

 ## Fuzzer logs